trantlabs/missing-native-js-functions/README.md

-	keys(): string[]; //returns keys of object itself values(): any[]; // returns values of object itself entries():  Array<[string, any]>; // returns a nested array of key and corresponding value of object itself merge(obj: any): any // returns a new object deeply merged with obj, the current will overwrite obj, if obj has the same property
+	keys(): string[]; //returns keys of object itself values(): any[]; // returns values of object itself entries():  Array<[string, any]>; // returns a nested array of key and corresponding value of object itself merge(obj: any): any // returns a new object deeply merged with obj, the current will overwrite obj, if obj has the same property.
+Notice will not merge classes
 }
 ```